tekalli/Plain-HTML-CV-template/README.md

 # HTML-CV-template
-Visual CV-tempalte without CSS.
-ONly HTML allowed.
+Visual CV-template with HTML only allowed.

 Not build in best practice, but only to match Visual CV appearence.